Igalia/wpewebkit.org/about/architecture.md

 ## Legacy architecture (libwpe and WPE backends)

-<p class="leadin">Before 2.54, WPE integrated with the platform through libwpe and a
+<p>Before 2.54, WPE integrated with the platform through libwpe and a
 separate, external rendering backend.
 This model is legacy as of 2.54: it is kept for existing deployments and still built as needed, but new projects should use the WPEPlatform API described above.</p>